by Linda Walleshauser, on Jul 25, 2022 8:15:00 AM

 As of February 19th, 2023, employers will not be able to discipline workers by assessing points or deductions from a timebank when an employee has used any legally protected leave under Senate Bill S1958A.

-Some businesses may choose to implement a points system in which employees earn a "point" for each absence, and once they reach a certain number disciplinary action may be taken.
-What the new law prohibits is any leave taken by an employee for legal reasons, such as safe and sick leave, may not count toward such a point system.
+Some businesses may choose to implement a points system in which employees earn a "point" for each absence, and once a certain number is reached, disciplinary action may be taken.
+What the new "No Fault Attendance" law prohibits is that any leave taken by an employee for legal reasons, such as safe and sick leave, may not count toward such a point system.

 New York Workplace Health & Safety Laws